In Memoriam: Fr. Phil Bowers

 Father Phil spent a lifetime giving hope to others and we shall do the same in our fraternity of the Helping Hand.

-Father Phil’s visitation will be at Holy Spirit Parish at Geist on Wednesday, December 22, 2021 from 4-7 p.m.
+Father Phil’s visitation was held at Holy Spirit Parish at Geist on Wednesday, December 22, 2021, from 4-7 p.m.

-His Funeral Mass will also be held at Holy Spirit Parish at Geist the next day, Thursday, December 23 at 11 a.m.
+His Funeral Mass was also held at Holy Spirit Parish at Geist the next day, Thursday, December 23 at 11 a.m.

 Address for Holy Spirit Parish at Geist: